dhananjaya-poojari/Interview-Preparation/README.md

 ![image](https://github.com/dhananjaya-poojari/Javascript-Interview/assets/77887564/1a68f112-d35c-4468-a8c9-52d51c093937)

+This means that irrespective of where the variables and functions are declared, they are moved on top of the scope.
+The scope can be both local and global.

 Only variables declared using the var keyword and functions declared using the function keyword, such as in the example below, exhibit hoisting behavior, allowing them to be accessed before their actual declarations:
 ```
 function getName(){